 This looks to be a more recent follow-up to the 27MK600M-B we tested, with a different stand and a DisplayPort connection instead of the second HDMI.
 Like that one, it's got some gaming perks, identical to the 24-inch LG I mentioned above.

 This big 'un doesn't have ultraskinny bezels or a curved screen -- it's four years old -- but when you consider its size, a 75Hz refresh rate and USB-C DisplayPort connector (as well as two HDMI 1.4 ports), you get a lot for the money.
-LG has been known to sell it for $200, but it's normal price is $230, so I'm keeping it down here in case it drops again.
-It's still a pretty good value for the features at the normal price.
-There's a slightly more game-oriented model for $250, the 29WP60G-B, with FreeSync support, thinner bezels and a slightly sleeker design, but don't get FOMO over the "HDR" you'll see in the name; it has the same color and brightness specs as the cheaper model.
+It often lists for closer to $300, but right now you can snag it for less than $200 at Amazon and Walmart, making it a pretty good value for the features.
+There's a slightly more game-oriented model for $200, the 29WP60G-B, with FreeSync support, thinner bezels and a slightly sleeker design, but don't get FOMO over the "HDR" you'll see in the name; it has the same color and brightness specs as the cheaper model.
 LG has simply added decoding hardware that lets it more-or-less intelligently cram real HDR content to the dim, small gamut display, which is never pretty.

-I don't like curved 27-inch monitors or VA panels much, but in a sea of 75Hz options under $200, the Gigabyte is a refreshing 165Hz.
+I don't like curved 27-inch monitors or VA panels much, but in a sea of 75Hz options, the Gigabyte is a refreshing 165Hz.
 That makes it a lot more suited to gaming than all the 75Hz models.
 It also has a greater-than-sRGB color gamut, low-power stereo speakers and a USB hub, which you rarely find together in this price class.
 The lowest price you'll find on this monitor right now is $230, but we're keeping it on this list for the moment as we've often seen it discounted to $200 or even lower.